keatura/my-ordinary-vault-md/TTRPG/Dragonsoul/Anastasiya.md

 		  "realistically, I know it's not true.
 But What If?"
 	- very energetic, probably has adhd or something
 	- ~~ 6 foot
+	- boxes in her free time, taught Ana how to fight and win
 	-
+	-
 - Dima Novak, the rhythm guitarist who also helped with writing lyrics. (he/him)
+	- dead
 	- Dima was the gentlest of all of the band members, the most empathetic.
 	- Known for being the voice of reason between the four.
 	- He was the oldest in the group, and the wisest, he managed to stay away from drugs and general other addictions.